 The beauty benefits of lactic acid

-While it’s hard to enjoy the burning feeling that builds up in our legs during exercise, at the Wellbeing studios we’ve come to love lactic acid for bringing us some of our favourite foodie treats, from sourdough bread to gut-friendly kefir.
-Even outside of the kitchen, lactic acid is increasingly cropping up on beauty counters, boasting a broad repertoire of skin benefits that can sound too good (and varied!) to be true.
+Lactic acid is cropping up on beauty counters everywhere, boasting a whole host of skin-saving benefits that can sound too good (and varied!) to be true.
 Read on to discover why we think this multitasking acid deserves a place in your skincare regime, how and when to use it safely, as well as our beauty-boosting recommendations for every budget.

 What are the benefits of lactic acid?